fz1b/TreeHoleJournal/README.md

     - Construct Database
     - Backend calls to the database: save, delete, edit, read
 3. User authentication
     - Login/Registration page
     - Database security (hashing)
     - Back-end authentication algorithm
+4. Individual journals
+    - Locations are recorded using Google Map API
+    - Image upload and storage uses AWS's S3 service
+    - Other fields are preserved via useEffect on React

 ## Sketch prototypes of some key tasks of your app